 How Much Does It Cost to Get My Return Prepared?

 Contrary to popular belief, tax return preparation is NOT simply data entry into some software program.
-There are legal implications with every entry made and decisions which need to be evaluated to ensure that those entries comply with the law.
+There are legal implications with every entry made and decisions which must be evaluated to ensure that those entries comply with the law.
 Fees are based with this fact in mind.

 With that said:

 We can provide a very rough estimate based upon looking at prior year’s tax returns and to the extent the current year’s return will be similar to those, but do increase over time.
 However, there are many other variables that can impact the cost of preparing your tax return, such as:

 1) The complexity of the forms required in your tax return, including the volume of the information you provide to us;

 2) Any need for tax research related to your return;